tanaypaul12/Landslide-Detection-Using-Machine-Learning/README.md

 Data Preparation

 Landslide Inventory
-Historical landslide event locations were collected and used as the primary reference dataset, lebeled 0 as non landslide point which is inventory points and 1 as Landlide points
+Historical landslide event locations were collected and used as the primary reference dataset, lebeled 0 as non landslide point which is inventory points and 1 as Landslide points.

 Factor-Level Data Extraction
 For each landslide location, point-wise values of conditioning factors were extracted.
 These factors typically include: